crate/crate-python/docs/by-example/cursor.rst

 By providing a custom converter instance, you can define your own data type conversions.
-For investigating the list of available data types, please either inspect the ``DataType`` enum, or the documentation about the list of available `CrateDB data type identifiers for the HTTP interface`_.
+For investigating the list of available data types, please either inspect the ``DataType`` enum, or the documentation about the list of available :ref:`CrateDB data type identifiers for the HTTP interface
+<crate-reference:http-column-types>`.

 To create a simple converter for converging CrateDB's ``BIT`` type to Python's ``int`` type.